Greatest Literature banner

 The plot thickens

 After the terrorist attacks of 9/11, Joseph Conrad's novel of a century earlier was apparently widely read again, especially in Western intelligence circles.
-I'm not sure, though, what those new readers might have got from it.
+I'm not sure, though, what those new readers might have learned from it.

 The plot of The Secret Agent concerns a bombing conspiracy in London, England in the 1880s.
 But the suspects are local, self-styled anarchists—more like the homegrown terrorists of the 1995 Oklahoma bombing, or the recent Boston marathon events, than the jihadists of 2001.
 It makes sense that the American pipe-bomb mailer known as the Unabomber was reportedly a rabid fan of Conrad's novel and identified strongly with one of its scarier characters.

 However, something that's overlooked by many who comment on the book's continued relevance is that the main character carrying out the bombing is not motivated by any anarchist, socialist, libertarian or religious cause.
 Rather, he acts for a foreign diplomat who wants to discredit the revolutionaries and provoke England into cracking down on its malcontents.
-Many a reader drawn to the novel by the title, expecting a James Bond-style hero, is doubtlessly disappointed to find the "secret agent" is a secret agent provocateur.
-And the rest of the bad guys are rather ineffectual dreamers.

 The idea of a character who lives a double life among radicals is picked up again by Conrad in Under Western Eyes.
 As in the later novel, the author of The Secret Agent is ambivalent about where his sympathies lie.
 The anarchists, the politicians, the police and the innocent bystanders are all drawn as flawed characters.
 Some are more appealing than others, some are sleazier or more manipulative than others—but they are all shown in Conrad's patented objective style.
 We get their appearances, their actions, their words and sometimes their thoughts and we can draw our own conclusions.